imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 - couples the intrinsic effect of instruction circumstances with their statistical impact on the estimator outcome,
 - must be more careful about program generation, to not have a dataset with adverse statistical properties (e.g. we'd need a very homogenous set of generated programs, which is hard given the need to balance the stack),
-- the need to do stack balancing, which consists in injecting `PUSH...` (`DUP...`) and `POP` instructions will interfere with the estimator values. (**TODO ref to gh convo**)
+- the need to do stack balancing, which consists in injecting `PUSH...` (`DUP...`) and `POP` instructions will interfere with the estimator values. (**TODO ref to gh convo with `chfast`**)

 **Plan for Stage II:** Use individual instructions as the estimator and the entire program measurement as validation.
 Our goal metric can be, how closely does the estimate coming from individual measurements can model the cost of an entire program.

 In case individual measurements method is deemed unacceptable, following fallback plans are possible:
   - for very cheap OPCODEs, substitute individual instruction occurrences (e.g. `ISZERO`) with sequences of many instructions with pre-balanced stack (e.g. `DUP1 x 99, ISZERO x 100`) and use the "measure batch" instrumentation,
-  - use a binomial or similar model to extract the duration of an event shorter than the timer resolution (**TODO ref Platform Independent Timing of Java Virtual Machine Bytecode Instructions**),
+  - use a binomial or similar model to extract the duration of an event shorter than the timer resolution (**TODO ref to paper Platform Independent Timing of Java Virtual Machine Bytecode Instructions**),
   - use CPU cycles as a proxy of computational cost, instead of wallclock duration.

 #### Timer overhead adjustment